josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 Authors meet this goal by displaying code snippets directly from working sample applications, written specifically for these guide pages.

-Find sample applications in sub-folders of the `content/examples` directory of the `angular/angular` repository.
+Find sample applications in sub-directories of the `content/examples` directory of the `angular/angular` repository.
-An example folder name is often the same as the guide page it supports.
+An example directory name is often the same as the guide page it supports.

 <div class="alert is-helpful">